 Nursing: Praxis Continuing Education and Training, Inc. designates this activity for a maximum of 23.5 ANCC contact hours.

-Physicians: Praxis Continuing Education and Training, Inc. designates this online enduring material activity for a maximum of 23.5 AMA PRA Category 1 Credits™.
+Physicians: Praxis Continuing Education and Training, Inc. designates this enduring material activity for a maximum of 23.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.